-The next day we leave camp and head into the lush countryside of Uganda.
-Watch for the long horned Ankole cattle.
-On the way we stop at a local drum and craft market, and at the Equator there is time for a photo shoot.
+The next day we leave the backpackers and head into the lush countryside of Uganda, hopefully seeing the beautiful Ankole (long-horned) cattle.
+On the way we stop at a local drum and craft market, and at the Equator there is time for that iconic photo shoot.

-We head on to a simple camp by the hillside tropical forest of Kalinzu on the edge of the Rift Valley and Queen Elizabeth National Park.
-Here we have the option of early morning chimpanzee trekking on day 16 in lush forest to search for habituated chimpanzees.
-The park also has black and white colobus monkey and other monkey species.
+We head on to a simple camp by the hillside forest of Kalinzu on the edge of the Rift Valley and Queen Elizabeth National Park.